Juicy Oven Roasted Chicken

 Ingredients

-• 1 whole chicken (about 8 pounds) you can make with smaller 4-5 lb chicken*
+• 1 whole chicken, about 8 pounds; or a smaller 4-5 pound chicken

 • 2 tablespoons olive oil

-• 1 medium head of garlic, cut in half lengthwise
+• 1 head garlic, cut in half lengthwise

 • 2 celery stalks, cut into 4 large pieces